nwthomas/deep-learning-research-agent/README.md

 > NOTE: This repository is in complete draft state as I'm building the agent out.
-However, I like learning in public.
+However, I like learning in public so here it is.

 # Deep Learning Research Agent